 By proactively assessing licences and new features, your organisation can manage costs, improve efficiency, and take full advantage of Microsoft 365 enhancements in 2026.

-In How to Prepare for Microsoft 365 Price Increases 2026 & Smart Upgrades |Part 2, we’ll explore practical strategies to prepare your organisation:
+In How to Prepare for Microsoft 365 Price Increases 2026 & Smart Upgrades |Part 2, we’ll walk through practical strategies to help your organisation:

-Optimising current licences
+▪️Optimising current licences

 ▪️Leveraging Business Premium features